 Diversity strengthens the university as a whole.
 It increases our skills, competencies and knowledge, improves our morale, broadens our curriculum, and makes us far more attractive to an increasingly broad pool of students.

 Wilfrid Laurier University formally recognized these benefits when it adopted its first Employment Equity Policy in 1989.
-Since then, Laurier has broadened and strengthened its commitment towards employment equity through signing onto the Federal Contractors Program, the creation of the Diversity and Equity Office and including diversity and inclusion as a central part of both the past and current Strategic Academic Plans.
+Since then, Laurier has broadened and strengthened its commitment towards employment equity through signing onto the Federal Contractors Program, the creation of the Centre for Student Equity, Diversity and Inclusion and including diversity and inclusion as a central part of both the past and current Strategic Academic Plans.

 The university is committed to promoting employment equity within the university community, and to eliminating barriers that reduce or prevent employment equity.